Wolf Gas Surface Burner Does Not Ignite

 - Damaged regulator

-- Make sure power is supplied to the unit.
+- Make sure that power is supplied to the unit.
 The ignitors are electric and will not spark or click without power.

 - Turn off power to the unit.